 Don’t over-value your logged dive experience.
-1000 uneventful dives teaches zero lessons.
-Generic experience will help develop equipment and routine procedural familiarity… and that is undeniably beneficial.
+1000 uneventful dives teach zero lessons.
+Generic diving experience will help develop equipment and routine procedural familiarity… and that is undeniably beneficial.
 But familiarity also breeds contempt.
 Complacency is the insidious shadow of success.

 Most of your dives will be textbook and uneventful.
 That should never be interpreted as any reassurance of your capacity to deal with the eventful and catastrophic.
-It most definitely must never be allowed to tempt you into cutting corners or allowing skill-fade.
+It most definitely must never be allowed to tempt you into cutting corners or allowing skill to fade.

 If we are easily tempted to congratulate ourselves, every successful dive can teach us to become sloppier, less contentious divers.
 We can suffer a capacity decline to impending disaster.

 In real life, there can often be variables – dangerous variables – that your instructor is unable (or prudently unwilling) to replicate.
 Don’t get complacent over your capacity in training.
 A good instructor makes their training as realistic and challenging as possible, but a simulated scenario is only ever a pale imitation of a real-life emergency.

 If you’ve dealt with a specific issue or emergency situation in ‘real life’, then you have experience dealing with that specific instance.

 If you’ve been pushed to (or beyond) your stress threshold, then you learn about your stress threshold.
 Nothing more, nothing less.

 Always remember that the issue you’ve not yet dealt with – the lesson you’ve not yet learned – might be the one that eventually kills you.
-The risk in technical diving is that unknown and unforseeable problems always exist.
+The risk in technical diving is that those unknown and unforeseeable problems always exist.